How to Stay Home With Your Kids and Not Go Crazy

-Are you a stay at home mom (SAHM) that is struggling to find balance between mothering, taking care of the home and setting aside some time for yourself?
+Are you a stay-at-home mom (SAHM) that is struggling to find a balance between mothering, taking care of the home and setting aside some time for yourself?
 If this sounds like you, you’re definitely not alone.

 Why you’re likely to go crazy

 It’s very common to feel as though your job (and yes, being a stay at home mom is actually a job!) as a stay at home mom is not as important as someone who works outside of the home, but I can assure you that being a stay at home mom is one of the hardest jobs out there.
 It’s rewarding, but it’s an extremely difficult job.

 The fact that you are doing it shows just how strong you are, and just how important you are.
 Without you running the home, can you imagine how upside down things would be?
 Acknowledge that and be proud of yourself!

 Because you are likely at home with young children day in and day out, it’s possible to go a bit crazy after awhile.
 I’ve been there (many times).
 Cleaning up messes, playing with children, making meals.
 All of that stuff may seem easy at first, but it gets monotonous after awhile, which in turn can make you go a bit cuckoo.

 In fact, some stay at home mom’s often wish they could go back to work – just so they can have some kind of communication with someone other than a toddler.
 Don’t feel guilty if you’ve ever felt like this.
 It’s normal.

 If you really want to stay at home with your kids and not end up going crazy, here are a few tips:

 Let go of your idea of the perfect home.
 With young children, a perfect home is not realistic.
 They are going to make many messes, every single day.
 Instead of chasing them around all the time, picking up after them, just let go of the notion that your home has to be spotless at all times.
 Until your kids are out of the house, it is likely never going to be spotless.